 (iv) The national defense requires continued business dealings with the debarred or suspended contractor.

-(b)(i) The Procurement Cause and Treatment Code "H" annotation in the Exclusions section of the System for Award Management (SAM Exclusions) identifies contractor facilities where no part of a contract or subcontract may be

-performed because of a violation of the Clean Air Act (42 U.S.C.
+(b)(i) The Procurement Cause and Treatment Code "H" annotation in the Exclusions section of the System for Award Management (SAM Exclusions) identifies contractor facilities where no part of a contract or subcontract may beperformed because of a violation of the Clean Air Act (42 U.S.C.
 7606) or the Clean Water Act (33 U.S.C.
 1368).

 (ii) Under the authority of Section 8 of Executive Order 11738, the agency head may grant an exemption permitting award to a contractor using a Code "H" ineligible facility if the agency head determines that such an exemption is in the paramount interest of the United States.